 One such pioneer was a Norwegian-American named John Thompson who delivered mail by ski in California during the mid-1800s.
 Many people skied long distances in order to deliver supplies and other important goods to communities isolated by winter conditions.

 That is why, before ski touring became the sport and hobby that it is today, it was a means of survival and importance that relied on the skills and boldness of early tourers.

 What is Ski Touring?

-Today, ski touring involves a number of different skiing styles that enable skiers to cover distances on snow without the need of ski lifts or snow-machines.
+Today, ski touring involves a number of different skiing styles that enable skiers to cover distances on snow without the need for ski lifts or snow machines.

 A lot of the time, skiers who practice this style will ascend a mountain or other uphill terrain in order to ski back down again.
 Though tough, that allows you to ski in a range of exciting or interesting environments.